micheledusi/Deckz/src/view/format.typ

   ]
 }

-// Render function to view cards in different formats.
-// This function allows you to specify the format of the card to be rendered.
+// Un-exposed function to choose the format based on the keyword.
-// Available formats include: inline, mini, small, medium, large, and square.
-#let render(card, format: "small") = {
+#let render-format(card, format: "medium") = {
   if format == "inline" {
     render-card-inline(card)
   } else if format == "mini" {